 Welcome back!
-We've missed having visitors explore our trails and kayak along our shores.
-We made some improvements to our hiking paths and made a few changes to keep everyone safe during COVID-19.
+We've made some improvements to our hiking paths during our closure last year.
+We've also made a few changes to keep everyone safe as we continue to adapt to guidance from the Centers for Disease Control and Prevention.
 Please read these regulations before your visit.
 We can't wait to see you again!

 When is SERC open?

 Monday through Saturday, 8am-5:30pm.
 We're closed on Sundays and federal holidays.

 Do I need to wear a face covering?

 No. As of March 11, 2022, visitors are no longer required to wear face coverings, either outdoors on our trails or inside the Reed Education Center where the public restrooms are located.
 However, anyone who wishes to wear a face covering is welcome to do so.